 7. Jorge and Daniella Marzuca: Jorge and Daniella came to us this year from Mexico with dreams of continuing their farming career in relative safety.
 During this reporting period we helped them secure a lease on farmland in Lunenburg, MA, and to learn to diversify past monoculture that they had known so well in Mexico.
 They are presently finishing their first of three years on our incubator.

-8. Seona Ngufor: Seona came to us years ago from Camaroon.
-Time with her during this reporting period was spent continuing to deprogram her from methods used in her home country – hand watering field crops, hand-wrapping crop stems, etc. Seona proves to be a longer-term case, but she is making progress toward more sustainable production every season.
+8. Seona Ngufor: Seona came to us years ago from Cameroon.
+Time with her during this reporting period was spent continuing to steer her toward more efficient crop production practices rather than the methods she was used to in her home country – hand watering field crops, hand-wrapping crop stems, etc. Seona is still finding a balance between adoption of new practices and continuing tried and true methods she has used for decades, but she is making progress toward more efficient and sustainable production.

 9. Thomas Norton: Thomas continues his conservation plan with NRCS and we continue to help him navigate that relationship, including greenhouse layout and design, and microloan application via USDA/FSA.

-10. Rachhat Proum: Rachhat presently sells to our food hub, providing wholesale orders on a weekly basis.
-During this reporting period we worked with him to better understand the value in converting to more sustainable production methods – higher prices for crops, more public support, proper stewardship, etc.
+10. Rechhat Proum: Rechhat presently sells to our food hub, providing wholesale orders on a weekly basis.
+We worked with him to better understand the value in converting to more sustainable production methods – higher prices for crops, more public support, proper stewardship, etc.

 11. Phalla Nol: During this reporting period, Phalla learned she must leave her longtime farmland she had used for free by way of generosity from Trustees of Reservations.
 We helped her identify available farmland and ultimately applied for a long-term lease of town-owned land in Westford.
 This application included a thorough conservation plan.

 12. Jade Taylor: Jade is finishing her third and final year in our incubator program.
-During this reporting period we taught her proper use of ground fabric between row crops, clover over under irrigation headers, whole-farm nutrient management planning, and how to read water and soil sample test results.
+We taught her proper use of ground fabric between row crops, clover under irrigation headers, whole-farm nutrient management planning, and how to read water and soil sample test results.

 13. Sorn Un: Sorn sells to our food hub on a weekly basis and we take advantage of each drop time to check in with him.
-Time spent during this reporting period included recognizing problems with his produce quality – problems that can be mitigated by way of better planning and more attention to soil and irrigation methods.
-Sorn has a long way to go, but with help from CIG we are making steps each month toward improvements.
+We supported him wiht recognizing problems with his produce quality – problems that can be mitigated by way of better planning and more attention to soil and irrigation methods.

 14. Julie Weitekamp: Julie sells to our food hub on a bi-weekly basis.
-During this reporting period we met during several drop times to advise her how to best prepare some of her land to rest while she scales down her farm business.
+We met during several drop times to advise her how to best prepare some of her land to rest while she scales down her farm business.
 Issues included proper technique for soil testing, most appropriate cover crops, and whether those covers can serve dual purpose: cover and harvest.

 Contributing grants came from USDA’s Conservation Innovation Grant program for the project, “Conservation Technology Outreach to Historically Underserved and Beginning Producers in Massachusetts through an Incubator Farm Training and Demonstration Model” and from Massachusetts Department of Agriculture Specialty Crop grant program with an ancillary objective related to this SARE grant.